High School Students' Week: A Structured Immersion in the World of Health Studies

 • Chemistry and Biochemistry

-This is a time set aside for discussion, allowing high school students to ask questions freely.
-The students share their experiences, study habits, challenges, and tips on how to approach the PASS/LAS program.
+This is a session dedicated to discussion, allowing high school students to freely ask questions.
+The students share their experiences, study strategies, challenges, and tips for the PASS/LAS program.

 An in-person immersion program at the university:

-An in-person session is being held at the faculty.
+An in-person session is being organized at the faculty.
 High school students have the opportunity to attend a tutoring session, during which a PASS/LAS course and sample multiple-choice questions will be covered!
-This hands-on experience allows them to explore the university environment, observe how a tutoring session works, and envision their future life as a student.
+This immersive experience allows them to explore the university environment, observe how a tutoring session works, and envision their future life as a college student.

-High School Students’ Week also includes informational sessions for parents and teachers.
-These sessions are designed to explain how the PASS and LAS tracks work and to provide reliable guidance to help students make informed decisions.
+High School Students’ Week also includes information sessions for parents and teachers.
+These sessions are designed to explain how the PASS and LAS tracks work and to provide reliable guidance to effectively support students as they explore their options.

 • Understanding the actual requirements of health studies;